proxmox/proxmox-backup/docs/installation.rst

-* The `Proxmox Backup`_ server installer, which partitions the local disk(s) with ext4, ext3, xfs or ZFS, and installs the operating system.
+* The `Proxmox Backup`_ server installer, which partitions the local disk(s) with ext4, ext3, xfs or ZFS, and installs the operating system

 * Complete operating system (Debian Linux, 64-bit)

-* Our Linux kernel with ZFS support.
+* Our Linux kernel with ZFS support

 * Complete tool-set to administer backups and all necessary resources